Secrets Every Smart Traveler Should Know

 Secrets Every Smart Traveler Should Know is a musical comedy revue that ran Off-Broadway from 1997 to 2000.
 The revue was produced by Scott Perrin and based on a Fodor's travel guide of the same title written by Scott's sister, Wendy Perrin.
 The musical depicts travel woes through songs and sketches.
 The head writer, Lesley Davison, was not only a comedy writer for "Laugh-In" and many other TV and live productions, but she was also Scott and Wendy's mother.
-The musical is currently licensed through Music Theater International, see www.SESTSK.com.

 The show's European premiere was in Cambridge, UK at the Playroom at Cambridge Arts Theatre, presented by the Cambridge University Musical Theatre Society.

 Original Off-Broadway production

 After a one week developmental production at Lucille Lortel's White Barn Theater in Westport, Connecticut, Secrets Every Smart Traveler Should Know opened Off-Broadway at the Triad Theater on October 30, 1997.
 The cast included James Darrah, Kathy Fitzgerald, Stan Freeman, Jay Leonhart, Liz McConahay and Michael McGrath.

 In 1998, the show transferred from the Triad Theater to the Ibis Supper Club.
 The show ran for a total of 953 performances before closing in February, 2000.